Botfuel/tutorials/regex-imatriculation/regex-imatriculation.md

 Botfuel natively supports 31 built-in entities such as `forename`, `location`, `duration` and `url`.
 You can also create your own dictionary of custom entities using the <a href="https://docs.botfuel.io/dialog/reference/entities/custom-entities" target="_blank">CorpusExtractor</a> class.
 However, you may want to use an extractor based on regular expression.

-In this tutorial, you will learn how to create an extractor for French licence plates using a RegexExtractor.
+In this tutorial, you will learn how to create an extractor for French license plates using a RegexExtractor.

 ## You will need
 * To have complet the <a href="/#/codelab/getting-started" target="_blank">Getting Started tutorial</a>